pypa/setuptools/docs/userguide/quickstart.rst

     pip install --editable .

 This creates a link file in your interpreter site package directory which associate with your source code.
-For more information, see: (WIP)
+For more information, see :doc:`development_mode`.

 Uploading your package to PyPI